 WHAT IS THE COST OF COMPOSITE DECK TILES?

 Our deck tiles are available across the country and around the world.
 Composite decking may seem more expensive than traditional wood at the beginning, but when you consider that composite deck tiles require almost no maintenance and last 25 years or more, the cost per year is greatly reduced.
 To get an idea of how many deck tiles you need for your project, use NewTechWood’s deck tile calculator.

 - Composite deck boards: Manufactured using recycled decking materials, NewTechWood’s composite deck boards are available in exclusive patterns and colors.
 They work well for both commercial and residential applications and will hold up for many years.
-The product comes with a generous 25-year warranty, which covers labor costs.
+The product comes with a generous 25-year warranty.

 - All-weather system siding: This engineered capped wood plastic composite is the perfect solution for those wanting tough and long-lasting outside walls.
 Thanks to its shield, this siding system is vibrant, textured and highly UV- and stain-resistant.
 It also features an all-weather system, which allows air between the joists and the cladding to circulate, which isolates moisture from the outside and keeps the inside dry.